Iximiel/plumed-school-benchmark/Tutorial.md

 Since the NL is calculated every 10 steps and the atoms are always randomly displaced the results are correct only every 10 steps.

-NB.: at the moment of writing this, "sc" is not mobile at all, while "cube" displaces randomly all the atoms at each single step
+NB.: at the time of writing this, "sc" is not mobile at all, while "cube" randomly displaces all the atoms at each single step